 *The vehicle options are as follows:

-Jeep CJ7: Open-air Jeep that seats up to 3 passengers.
+Jeep CJ7: Open-air Jeep that seats 2 passengers.
 It is lifted and requires some dexterity to enter and exit.
+But once you’re inside, it’s the ultimate safari vehicle!

 Jeep Renegade Trailhawk: Enclosed, climate-controlled Jeep that seats up to 4 passengers; easy to get in and out of; smooth suspension